rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Industrial processes/Methanol manufacture.md

 #### Importance of methanol
 **Example**: HKDSE 2012 Paper 2 Q1(b)(i)
 Suggest why methanol is an important compound to chemical industry.
-- Methanol is a 1-carbon containing compound which acts as a starting material to produce carbon compounds with larger carbon number.
+- Methanol is a 1-carbon containing compound which acts as a <span style="color: lightgreen">starting material</span> to produce carbon compounds with larger carbon number.

 #### Methods for manufacturing
 1. **Biomass conversion**